fadion/aria/README.md

 ## Functions

-Functions in Aria are pure expressions that are passed to variables or as arguments to other functions.
-A function is essentially treated the same as an integer, string or any other expression.
+Aria treats functions them as first class, like any sane language should.
+It checks all the boxes: they can be passed to variables, as arguments to other functions, and as elements to data structures.
+The only thing missing for the moment are closures, meaning that a function within a function can't access the parent's variables.
+This doesn't allow for some interesting techniques like currying, but I'm working on it.

 ```swift
 let add = fn x, y